-*see 4 5 for references and examples
+*see reference [6] for references and examples

 Involve stakeholders throughout the development process

 Many groups of people are likely to have a stake in the proposed intervention: the intervention may be aimed at patients or the public, or they may be expected to use the intervention; practitioners may deliver the intervention in a range of settings, e.g. hospitals, primary care, community care, social care, schools, communities, voluntary/third sector organisations; and users, policy makers or tax payers may pay for the intervention.
 The rationale for involving relevant stakeholders from the start, and indeed working closely with them throughout, is that they can help to identify priorities, understand the problem and help find solutions that may make a difference to future implementation in the real world.